restore280/governance/BYLAWS.md

    - Employees may join any project based on interests and skills.
    - Team performance and management decisions are at the discretion of its members.
 7. **Performance Reviews.**
-   - Team members and the CEO conduct quarterly 360-degree reviews to help employees track self-improvement goals.
+   - Team members and the President conduct quarterly 360-degree reviews to help employees track self-improvement goals.
    - Reviews do not influence employment decisions but provide constructive feedback.

 ---

 ### Article V: Compensation and Shares
 1. **Equal compensation and payroll funding.**
    All employees receive identical pay.
 Total payroll for the fiscal year equals fifty percent of prior-year profit; it is divided evenly among full-time employees and paid on a regular schedule.
-The CCO calculates and publishes the annual and weekly amounts.
+The Compliance Lead calculates and publishes the annual and weekly amounts.
-2. **Equity allocation and quarterly rebalancing.**
+2. **Voting Shares and Non-Voting Equity Units.**
-   Outstanding equity is rebalanced each quarter in proportion to each employee’s cumulative time at the company relative to the total cumulative time of all employees.
-Fractional shares are allowed; rounding rules are published with each rebalance.
-Equity conveys voting rights only; there are no dividends.
+   - **Allotted Shares.** Each quarter the corporation will calculate for every employee an **Allotted Shares** number equal to that employee’s cumulative time at the company divided by the sum of all employees’ cumulative time, applied directly as fractional share units.
+Total shares equal the sum of all Allotted Shares across employees.
+   - **Voting Shares.** The number of Voting Shares per employee will equal the smallest Allotted Shares number among all employees at that calculation.
+This keeps Voting Shares equal across employees.
+   - **Non-Voting Equity Units.** For each employee, Non-Voting Equity Units will equal that employee’s Allotted Shares minus that employee’s Voting Shares.
+These units carry no voting rights and receive no dividends.
+   - **Quarterly rebalance.** At the end of each fiscal quarter the corporation will recompute Allotted Shares and will update Voting Shares and Non-Voting Equity Units accordingly.
+Fractional units are permitted and rounded to six decimals under a published rounding rule.
+   - **Joiners.** New employees are included from their start date and will receive Allotted Shares on the next calculation date.
+   - **Leavers.** When employment ends, all shares of any kind will be returned to the corporation and cancelled effective the separation date; the former employee is removed from future calculations.
 3. **Transparency.**
-   The prior-year profit figure, the headcount used for payroll division, and the equity-rebalancing worksheet are accessible to all employees.
+   The prior-year profit figure, the headcount used for payroll division, and the equity worksheets, including cumulative-time denominators and the rounding rule, are accessible to all employees.
 Calculations are automated and documented; individual negotiation is not permitted.
 4. **Investment reserve.**
    The remaining fifty percent of prior-year profit is transferred to a long-term investment reserve held in a segregated account.
 The objective is that each decade the reserve’s realized gains will be sufficient to fund the following year’s payroll.
-Withdrawals occur only for payroll under a policy maintained by the CCO and approved via Article VI.
+Withdrawals occur only for payroll under a policy maintained by the Compliance Lead and approved via Article VI.
 5. **Charitable revenue sharing.**
    The corporation donates one percent of prior-year revenue to qualified charities aligned with the public-benefit purpose.
 This is booked as an operating expense and approved via Article VI.
 Recipient transparency is maintained in the governance repository.